Luke Colbourn

 • Cognitive Behavioral (CBT) External link

 CBT is a potent tool for working with depression, anxiety and trauma.
 Its focus on the relationship between thoughts, feelings and actions can offer personal insights.
 Clients build awareness of their 'automatic thoughts' and use this to uncover 'core beliefs'.
-In these ways it can pair well with mindfulness practices of the buddhist tradition.
+In these ways it can pair well with mindfulness practices.
 CBT also offers effective tools for changing behavior

 Issues I Treat